EstheXCC/MSc-Advanced-Project/Progress weekly README.md

 # week6 (10.11.2022)
 I basically finished my project.
 I sent a video of the project to Bea.
 He thought I should add some functions to the project.
 For example, the purpose of this game is to make people aware of the dangers of language violence.
 So, Bea thinks, Should add some kind of support at the end of the game, for children who are bullied, I
-I think this is correct and necessary, so I added this feature to my game, if the player needs help, he can click the button in the game to directly connect to the assistance website for help, I also added some assistance calls to provide People who need help.
+I think this is correct and necessary, so I added this feature to my game, if the player needs help, he can click the button in the game to directly connect to the assistance website for help, I also added some assistance calls to provide People who need help.We also discussed my thesis outline and Bea made some comments for my thesis
 # week7 (17.11.2022)
+I explained to Bea that I want to try the project in VR.
+Bea thinks that I should optimize my project, finish my thesis, and then consider converting the project to VR. i will do that.